 Step 3 - Spray Wheel Cleaner

-Next, spray them with a good wheel cleaner.
+Next, spray them with a good wheel cleaner, like our Wheel & Engine Cleaner.
 For the cleaner to work effectively, it must get into every nook and cranny of the wheel.
-You can spray the cleaner onto a rag and then wipe it around the wheel.
+You can spray the cleaner directly onto the wheel, or onto a rag and then wipe it around the wheel.
 You want to make sure that you're getting into all of those cracks and crevices that are hard to reach.
 This is where all of the dirt is hiding!
+Using a detailing brush may help you to reach all these tight spots.

 Step 4 - Rinse The Wheels (Starting From The Rear)